matplotlib/mplcairo/README.rst

 - Improved accuracy (e.g., with marker positioning, quad meshes, and text kerning; floating point surfaces are supported with cairo≥1.17.2).
 - Optional multithreaded drawing of markers and path collections.
-- Optional support for complex text layout (right-to-left languages, etc.) and OpenType font features (see `examples/opentype_features.py`_) and variations (see `examples/opentype_variations.py`_) (requires cairo≥1.16.0), and partial support for color fonts (e.g., emojis), using Raqm_.  **Note** that Raqm depends by default on Fribidi, which is licensed under the LGPLv2.1+.
 - Support for embedding URLs in PDF (but not SVG) output (requires cairo≥1.15.4).
 - Support for multi-page output both for PDF and PS (Matplotlib only supports multi-page PDF).
 - Support for custom blend modes (see `examples/operators.py`_).

-- Improved font embedding in vector formats: fonts are typically subsetted and embedded in their native format (Matplotlib≥3.5 also provides improved font embedding).
+mplcairo has also pioneered some features that have since then been implemented in Matplotlib:

+- Support for complex text layout (right-to-left languages, etc.) and OpenType font features (see `examples/opentype_features.py`_) and variations (see `examples/opentype_variations.py`_) (requires cairo≥1.16.0), and partial support for color fonts (e.g., emojis), using Raqm_ (implemented in Matplotlib 3.11).  **Note** that Raqm is optional for mplcairo, and depends by default on the LGPLv2.1+-licensed Fribidi.
+- Font subsetting and embedding in their native formats, for vector output (partially implemented in Matplotlib 3.5 (type 42 font subsetting) and further in Matplotlib 3.11 (Unicode charmaps for pdf, type 1 font subsetting)).

 .. _cairo: https://www.cairographics.org/
 .. _Matplotlib: http://matplotlib.org/